Extra-Creativity/OpenGLFramework/README.md

 set_xmakever("2.6.1")

 set_languages("cxx20")
--- use may change or delete it as you want. if is_plat("linux") then
+-- you may change or delete it as you want. if is_plat("linux") then
     set_config("cxx", "g++-11")
 end